fmhoward/DLRS/README.md

 python model_analysis.py -rev #The -rev or --train_reverse command will train models on the UCMC dataset for validation in TCGA
 ```

-## Testing Preditcions on New Patients
+## Testing Predictions on New Patients
 To generate predictions on an external dataset (i.e. to test this on new patients), the necessary columns to include in the annotations file are:
 ```
 patient - patient identifier